A Guide to Online Friendships

 - Online friendships are most rewarding when there is frequent, meaningful communication.

-- There are many reasons why this goal can be hard to achieve.
-You may have experienced some of these difficulties without being able to articulate them.
+- There are many reasons why this two-part goal can be hard to achieve.
+You may have experienced some of these difficulties without being conscious of them.

 - I believe it is easier to achieve this goal if you become aware of these difficulties and learn to think deliberately about your own habits and assumptions.